MIPPL/nephele-org-website/public/content/developers/docs/standards/tokens/erc-20/index.md

 **What is a Token?**

-Tokens can represent virtually anything in Ethereum:
+Tokens can represent virtually anything in Nephele:

 - reputation points in an online platform
 - skills of a character in a game